PrefectHQ/prefect/docs/concepts/filesystems.md

 ```
 </div>

-You need to install `s3fs`to use it.
+You need to install `s3fs`to use this block.

 ## SMB